 Mediation is not compulsory in your divorce, however the court will require both of you to attend a MIAM before entering into court proceedings.

 We know it might be difficult to understand how mediation and litigation are different, especially when you are going through a stressful family situation.
-We hope this table helps you understand what it’s like going through each process.
+This infographic explains what you need to know about mediation, who it is for, what to expect, and how it different from litigation.

 A pioneer for mediation since commencing legal practice as a family solicitor some seventeen years ago, Marcia has worked exclusively as an independent mediator since 2004, focussing initially on family mediation, and latterly on work place mediation.